USAJOBS/ATP-Support/whats-new/index.md

 ---

 ## Changes made April 26, 2024
 ### Sitewide

 * Updated UTC time zone displays across the Agency Talent Portal (ATP).

-* Created agency administrator dashboard to display branded search pages and updates to talent pools copied, shared and created within the agency.
+* Added agency administrator dashboard which displays branded search pages, as well as updates to talent pools copied, shared and created within the user's agency.

-* Corrected issue preventing display of additional pages of available talent pools.
+* Fixed error preventing display of additional pages of available talent pools.

 ### Talent pools

-* Created automated email reminder for shared certificate coordinators to share Talent Pools with their agency and mark candidates as selected.
+* Added automated email reminder for shared certificate coordinators to share Talent Pools with their agency and mark candidates as selected.

-* **Share candidates** button will now be enabled after the agency respond-by date to ensure candidates have time to update their responses.
+* The **Share candidates** button will now be enabled after the agency respond-by date to ensure candidates have time to update their responses.

 ### Resume search

 * Added saved search feature to enable users to receive updated lists of candidates that match their search parameters.
 * Updated slide range in search bar parameters to align with candidates last updated USAJOBS profiles.

 ## Changes made April 12, 2024
 ### Sitewide

 * Updated UTC time zone displays across ATP.

-* Updated icons across the Agency Talent Portal (ATP) from Font Awesome to USWDS.
+* Updated icons across the Agency Talent Portal (ATP) from Font Awesome iconography to USWDS.
 * Updated content on CAC registration page to reflect CAC/PIV card.
 * Fixed error causing 508 accessibility issue.

 ### Talent pools